MajinMew/Luka/README.md

 The keys in the command hash are regex, which is what Core\_Commands looks at and if they match, it'll execute the code in the hash of your regex...
 * access
-  * This key uses the Core\_Users plugin, and checks if the user has an access value equal to or above this value before continuing.
+  * This key uses the Userbase plugin, and checks if the user has an access value equal to or above this value before continuing.
 If the user doesn't match, then an error message is displayed instead.
 * cooldown
   * This key specifies that the command can't be used for x amount of seconds before it's used again.
 * code
   * This is the code that's activated when the regex is matched, if it exists at least.
+* tags
+  * This array is used for tags on the commands listing page, if you're using it.
+* description
+  * This string is used for descriptions in the command listing page, and hopefully a help command in the future.